 Many people with mental illness struggle to be connected to services and others in their community.
-The goal of this research is to explore information on the importance of people with chronic and persistent mental health issues having social supports.
+The goal of this research is to explore information on the importance of people with chronic and persistent mental health issues having social support through compiling/analyzing existing research on this topic.
+Societal trends and COVID-19 quarantines have increased the number of adolescents experiencing social isolation, placing them at heightened risk for mental health issues.3

-Method
+Method:

-- A literature review was conducted using Google Scholar and Google Search. - Key search words included: support, mental illness, peer support, socialization and society.
+A literature review was conducted using Google Scholar and Google.
+Key search words included: support, mental illness, peer support, socialization and society